jinsoo/PI5_LG_IO/README.md

 sudo apt-get install liblgpio-dev
 ```

+2. copy liblgpio.so to /usr/lib folder

-2. Add the PI5_LG_IO module to your Julia project:
+3. Add the PI5_LG_IO module to your Julia project:

 ```julia
 using Pkg